mKeRix/room-assistant/docs/guide/monitoring.md

 **Config Key:** `loki`

 You can send the room-assistant logs to an instance of [Grafana Loki](https://grafana.com/oss/loki/), which will allow you to collect and query logs easily from [Grafana](https://grafana.com/grafana/).
+On NodeJS installations this logger requires an additional dependency, which you can install with `npm install -g winston-loki`.

 | Name      | Type    | Default               | Description                                             |
 | --------- | ------- | --------------------- | ------------------------------------------------------- |